man page RantI've been involved in a discussion of documentation on one of RedHat's mailing lists, which culminated in my posting the following rant:

 You could still do that, but it wouldn't do you nearly as much good,

-pages are neither complete or correct on your
+because the man pages are neither complete or correct on your

 average Linux distribution.